Posted: 7/15/21 | July 15th, 2021

 Since this is a massive itinerary, you’re bound to make changes to suit your interests.
 Maybe you camp for longer or visit more parks along the way.
 Maybe you find a city you really like and end up staying longer.
-The US is such a massive, diverse country that you’re going to want to have some wiggle room in your itinerary as you’re going to discover a lot of new places as you explore.
-Having some padding in your itinerary will let you explore those new places, have serendipitous travel experiences, and dig a little deeper into the regions and cultures you’ll be passing through.
+The US is such a massive, diverse country that you’re going to want to have some wiggle room in your itinerary, since you’re going to discover a lot of new places along the way.
+Having some padding in your itinerary will let you explore them, have serendipitous travel experiences, and dig a little deeper into the regions and cultures you’ll be passing through.

 Book Your Trip to the United States: Logistical Tips and Tricks

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is being left unturned.